smcpeak/factorio-bulldozer-equipment/test-plan.md

 * A BE item in the player's equipment grid.
 * A portable fusion generator in the grid.

+My save: bulldozer_test_near_trees

 Walk near some trees, and continue slowly walking through them.

 Check that the trees are marked approximately continuously (every 15 ticks).

-In the settings menu, change the obstacle check period to 300 ticks.
+In the settings menu, change "Obstacle check period" to 300 ticks.

 Walk near some trees, and continue slowly walking through them.